matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 topics in their datetime order. *Apache Kafka* serves as a distributed event streaming platform that provides high-throughput, low-latency data feeds with built-in fault tolerance through data replication across brokers (*Apache Kafka Documentation*).
 The producer component, implemented in Java, publishes sensor measurements to topic-partitioned streams, ensuring that each sensor type (e.g., CO, NOx, temperature) is routed to its dedicated topic.
 This design enables parallel processing and maintains temporal ordering of measurements through the use of datetime-based keys, which guarantees that messages with the same timestamp are processed consistently across the distributed system.

 **PySpark consumer**: Listens to the streamlined data and creates mini batches to call analytical functions—such as Anomaly Detection and Forecasting—on this windowed data.
 The consumer leverages *PySpark Structured Streaming*, which provides a high-level API for processing continuous data streams with exactly-once semantics and fault tolerance (*Apache Spark Documentation*).
-The integration between Kafka and PySpark is achieved through Spark's native Kafka connector, which allows seamless reading from multiple Kafka topics in parallel.
+The integration between Kafka and PySpark is achieved through Spark’s native Kafka connector, which allows seamless reading from multiple Kafka topics in parallel.
 The consumer implements a sliding window mechanism that buffers incoming messages per sensor topic (default window size of 8 samples) and triggers analytical computations whenever a new batch arrives.
 This micro-batch processing model, as described by *Zaharia et al. (2016)*, enables real-time analytics while maintaining the benefits of batch processing for complex machine learning operations.

 **Influxdb:** Data is then persisted in the database including the online predictions and the original incoming data.